innodev-au/wmboost-data/README.md

 ## Documentation

 Refer to the [Wiki section](https://github.com/innodev-au/wmboost-data/wiki) for documentation.
-You may want to jump to the [Quick Start](https://github.com/innodev-au/wmboost-data/wiki/Quick%20Start) section directly.
+You may want to skip to the [Quick Start](https://github.com/innodev-au/wmboost-data/wiki/Quick%20Start) section directly.

 ## Motivational Example
 The following example shows the implementation of a service that takes a number, _numberToAdd_, and adds it to each element of a list of numbers, _initialList_.
 The result is returned in the _newList_ pipeline variable.
 In the example, the two input parameters are mandatory but a more lenient implementation would be possible if this service was used as a transformer.